hueitan/javascript-sdk-design/README.md

 ### BrowserSync

-[BrowserSync](http://www.browsersync.io) makes your tweaking and testing faster by synchronising file changes and interactions across multiple devices.
+[BrowserSync](http://www.browsersync.io) makes it easy to tweak and test faster by synchronizing file changes and interactions across multiple devices.
 It’s wicked-fast and totally free.

-It really helps a lot if you need to test your SDK result in multiple cross devices.
-Try it =)
+It really helps a lot to test SDK  across mutliple devices.
+Totally worths a try =)

 ### Debugging Node.js Apps